LegendaryLinux/LegendModal/README.md

 #### An ES6 modal class designed to make your life easier.

 ## Download / Install
+**Note: This package is not yet available on npm!**
+For some reason I keep getting the following error:
+`Uncaught TypeError: r.default is not a constructor at window.onload`
+The package works fine when I build it with webpack locally, but gives that error when I try to use npm.
+My best guess is I'm not specifying the file properly.
+If you have any thoughts on that, let me know!
+My npm config files are in the repo.

 Include the file in your project:
 `npm install --save legend-modal`